Skip to main content

 Environmental stewardship

-Natural gas net zero target
+Natural gas emission reduction target

 Operate a net zero emissions distributions system

 In 2022, we set a net zero target by 2035 for our natural gas distribution system, leveraging the company’s focus on safety and system integrity, while advancing current strategies to include expanded damage prevention and advanced leak detection.
-Our comprehensive strategic timeline outlines the three implementation phases used to achieve this target.
+Our comprehensive strategic timeline outlines the three implementation phases to achieve this target.

 Continue best management practices

 Pipeline replacement: We’re continuing to replace all remaining unprotected steel pipe with lower emitting materials, including plastic and protected steel.
-Our Integrity Plans detail the timeline and priority to complete unprotected steel pipeline replacements by 2035.

-We will continue to expand these surveys, both by geographic location and rotational frequency, positioning us to address leaks quickly.
+We will continue to expand these surveys, both by location and rotational frequency, positioning us to address leaks quickly.

 Furthering damage prevention: By targeting best in class for third-party damage line hits, we would further reduce system gas releases.